pouriaA79/fall25-csc-bioinf/week1/report.md

   * Increased recursion limit (Python)
   * `ulimit -s` in WSL (stack size); WSL still crashed
-  * Early experiments toward iterative DFS and batching, but not fully productionized for data4 under time/CI constraints
 * Conclusion:

   * With the current simple assembler and available resources, `data4` was **not reproducible** for me.